sui-foundation/sips/sips/sip-temporary_title.md

 ## Abstract

-Introduce a standardized custom transfer handler interface in the Sui wallet to support assets with complex transfer logic, such as NFTs that require additional state updates or validation during transfers.
+Introduce a standardized custom transfer handler interface in the Sui wallet to support assets with custom business logic, such as NFTs that require additional state updates or validation during transfers.

 ## Motivation